trinadh-34/news-app-using-python-flask/README.md

 You can simply install Flask by
          pip install flask
 --------------
-OK after the installation process, you need to open an IDE , so iam using Pycharm IDE. after that Create New Project. and now you need to create a folder that is called templates. and also you need to create a Python file at name of App.py. in the template you need to create two html files at name of bbc.html and index.html , now this is the structure of my project
+OK after the installation process, you need to open an IDE , so iam using Pycharm IDE. after that Create New Project. and now you need to create a folder that is called templates. and also you need to create a Python file at name of app.py. in the template you need to create two html files at name of bbc.html and index.html , now this is the structure of my project

+In the app.py we need to enter the api key which is generated when a user registered on newsapi.